-Join our volunteer naturalists for a walk outside in and beyond the Calgary area.
+Join our volunteer naturalists on outings within and beyond the Calgary.
 Everyone is welcome – more eyes mean more sightings!
 Field trips are held throughout the year and visit parks, natural areas and wildlands within the city and in the prairies, foothills and mountains.
-Every field trip is led by an experienced guide.
-Nature Calgary organizes special trips to explore natural areas beyond Calgary, including bus trips.
+Field trips are led by Nature Calgary volunteers with local knowledge.
+Nature Calgary also organizes special trips to explore natural areas beyond Calgary, including bus trips.

 Upcoming field trips are listed below.
 For any questions about the field trips, please contact the field trip leader directly.